Health Insurance Marketplace Enrollment Assistance

 You can also apply online at Healthcare.gov or call the Marketplace at 1-800-318-2596.

 This online Subsidy Calculator will help give you an idea of what the cost of your insurance will be.
-This tool illustrates health insurance premiums and subsidies for people purchasing insurance on their own in new health insurance exchanges (or “Marketplaces”) created by the Affordable Care Act (ACA).
 With this calculator, you can enter different income levels, ages, and family sizes to get an estimate of your eligibility for subsidies and how much you could spend on health insurance.
-As premiums and eligibility requirements may vary, contact our Outreach & Enrollment Specialists at 717-917-3756 with enrollment questions.
+Contact our Outreach & Enrollment Specialists at 717-917-3756 with enrollment questions.

 Will I qualify for lower out-of-pocket costs?